Investing in the Future of Colorado News: Colorado Media Project Awards $405,000 to 17 Local News Organizations

 A sobering new report from Impact Architects reinforces the topline challenges continuing to plague Colorado newsrooms: sustainability and capacity.
 We also unveil a new searchable database of resources from nearly 50 Colorado-based and national organizations — making it easier for individual news organizations and journalists across the state to find and access services that meet a wide range of needs.

-Colorado Media Project, Local Media Association partner to create Colorado News Philanthropy Lab
+Colorado Media Project, Local Media Association partner to create Colorado State Cohort of the Lab for Journalism Funding

 Apply By June 12 for Press Forward's National Pooled Fund